-Digital services can be useful - they can make services more accessible to those who may be otherwise excluded and can help with tracking of symptoms or treatments.
+Digital Services can be useful.
+They can make services accessible to those who may be excluded and help with tracking of symptoms or treatments.

-Think about staff and community support for your digital services - they may need training, resources, funding to make your service a success
+Think about staff and community support for your digital services - do they need training, resources, funding to make your service a success

-Seminar 3: Designing inclusive digital healthcare services - lessons and principles
+Seminar 3: Designing inclusive digital healthcare services lessons and principles